CannoliSquid/AutoClicker/README.md

 # Auto Clicker

-Small utility program to automatically and sequentially simulate clicks of a series of user defined points on the screen.
-Particularly useful for completeing repetitive clicking tasks within certain browser games.
+Small utility program to automatically and sequentially simulate clicks for a series of user defined points on the screen.
+Particularly useful for completing repetitive clicking tasks within certain browser games.

 ![image](https://user-images.githubusercontent.com/6787911/116591594-fe78a600-a8ec-11eb-8e3f-07bbf55e72d2.png)